junyongl/junyongl.github.io/_portfolio/portfolio-3.md

 ---
-title: "S. cerevisiae Bioethanol Tolerance Research Project"
+title: "<i>S. cerevisiae</i> Bioethanol Tolerance Research Project"
 excerpt: "A research on exploring the fermentation rate of S. cerevisiae and its ethanol tolerance in different fructose concentration."
 collection: portfolio
 ---